Definitions and terms

 Probable evidence indicates there is data strong enough to support a probable causal relationship between the exposure and the risk of a particular cancer.
 There is enough evidence to generally justify recommendations designed to reduce the risk of cancer.

-Processed meat is meat that has been preserved by smoking, curing or salting, or by adding preservatives such as nitrites or nitrates.
-Examples of processed meat include ham, bacon, pastrami, salami, bratwursts, frankfurters, hot dogs and some types of minced meat.
-Note that ordinary Australian BBQ sausages aren't classified as processed meat as they're not smoked or cured with nitrates/ nitrites.
+Processed meat is meat that has been preserved by smoking, curing, salting, fermentation, or by adding preservatives such as nitrites or nitrates.
+Examples of processed meat include ham, bacon, pastrami, salami, bratwursts and frankfurters.
+Note: ordinary Australian BBQ sausages aren't classified as processed meat as they are not smoked or cured with nitrates/ nitrites.